MYousry2002/visium-prostate/README.md

 ## Data and Resources

 The spatial gene expression dataset analyzed in this study was acquired from 10X Genomics’ public Visium datasets [here](https://www.10xgenomics.com/datasets/normal-human-prostate-ffpe-1-standard-1-3-0).
-Comprehensive analysis scripts and related resources are available on the project’s GitHub repository [here](https://github.com/MYousry2002/visium-prostate).
+Comprehensive analysis scripts and related resources are available on this project’s GitHub repository.

 ## Bibliography